xbeat/Machine-Learning/README.md

 Introduction to Complex Analysis

 Complex analysis is a branch of mathematics that studies functions of complex numbers.
 It has wide-ranging applications in physics, engineering, and other fields of mathematics.

+## Avoiding Overfitting Selecting the Best Machine Learning Model

+Understanding Model Selection and Overfitting

+In machine learning, selecting the right model is crucial for accurate predictions.
+This slideshow will explore the concept of overfitting and how to choose the best model for your data.

 ## Machine Learning Model Lifecycle!
 Scoping, Data, Modeling, Deployment